Succession to the French throne: The end of the "Capetian miracle"

 The Duke of Burgundy championed his niece's rights.
 Philip won him over by giving him his daughter, Joan of France, with the promise of the counties of Artois and Burgundy.
 The princess Joan, daughter of Louis X, was given an annuity of 15,000 pounds.
 In return, Joan of Navarre must, at her twelfth year, ratify the treaty which disinherited her, not only of her claim to France, but also of her unquestionable right to Navarre and Champagne.

 In 1322, Philip V the Tall died after a reign of six years.
 He left only daughters.
 Thus, his younger brother, Charles of La Marche, would become king under the name of Charles IV the Fair.
 Despite two successive marriages with Marie of Luxembourg and Joan of Évreux, Charles the Fair, as his brother Philip the Tall, left only daughters when he died in 1328.
 Thus, in less than fourteen years, the three sons of Philip the Fair, Louis X the Quarrelsome, Philip V the Tall and Charles IV the Fair, had died.

 However, like his brother Louis X, Charles IV the Fair left his wife pregnant.
 Before dying, the youngest son of Philip the Fair designated as regent his cousin, Philip of Valois.
 He was the eldest son of Charles of Valois, brother of Philip the Fair.
 A few months later, Queen Joan of Évreux gave birth to a daughter, Blanche.
 Philip of Valois, a grown man and prominent lord, had no trouble being proclaimed king by another assembly of lords and prelates in Vincennes and crowned on May 29, 1328.

 The succession in 1328

-King Charles IV was no longer.
+King Charles IV was no more.
 He had no male descendants.
 He was the youngest son of Philip the Fair.
 The situation in 1328 was unlike that of 1316.
 In 1316, a king's son was competing with a brother and a younger child.
 In 1328, Philip of Valois was not the closest in the line, or the more direct, because the last Capetians girls left now had husbands.
 But the Count of Valois was the closest male relative in the male line, and he was 35 years old.
 He was the eldest male of the family.